-- Family expectations - perhaps your parents or whānau have a strong opinion about what career you should pursue, or want you to follow a course that they think will make you the best person you can be.
+- Family expectations - perhaps your parents or whānau have a strong opinion about what career you should choose, or what course you should study.

-- Your commitments outside work - this could include anything from sporting or community group activities that mean you have to be free at certain times, to whānau commitments such as needing to look after or financially support family members.
+- Your commitments - sporting or community group activities could mean you have to be free at certain times, or you may have whānau commitments such as needing to look after or financially support family members.

-- Where you are in your career journey - if you’re just starting out, you may be willing to spend more time and effort on training or studying than if you’ve been working for 15 years already.
-Knowing where you're at, and what you're willing to commit, will help you with your career decisions.
+- Your career readiness - if you’re just starting out, you may be willing to spend more time and effort on training or studying than if you’ve been working for 15 years already.

-- Obstacles or challenges you might face - these may be big or small.
-Maybe you feel your age is a barrier to moving into a new job, or maybe you live in a rural area, so have fewer training or study options.
+- Obstacles or challenges - maybe you feel your age is a barrier to moving into a new job, or maybe you live in a rural area where there are fewer training or study options.

 Where do I want to be?

-Where do you see yourself in five years’ time, and beyond?
+Where do you see yourself in five years' time, and beyond?
 What do you want to be doing, and what do you want to be like as a person?
-Knowing this can affect your choices, for example:
+Knowing your answers to questions like these can affect your career choices, for example: